Rearrangement reaction

-In organic chemistry, a rearrangement reaction is a broad class of organic reactions where the carbon skeleton of a molecule is rearranged to give a structural isomer of the original molecule.
+In organic chemistry, a rearrangement reaction is a broad class of organic reactions "that involves a change of connectivity".
+Usually the term rearrangement refers to intramolecular processes involving modification of carbon skeleton.
 Often a substituent moves from one atom to another atom in the same molecule, hence these reactions are usually intramolecular.
 In the example below, the substituent R moves from carbon atom 1 to carbon atom 2: